June 26, 2020

 As employees progress in their gamified training, they can redeem rewards based on criteria set by you, the trainer.
 Motivate employees to learn by giving them rewards based on course completion, frequency-of-use, and performance.

 EdApp’s leaderboard function allows employees to compare their learning progress with others.
 People are more motivated to learn when there are real stakes, like winning and losing.
-Leaderboards promote healthy competition and push employees to get excited about the learning experience.
+Leaderboards promote healthy competition and push employees to get excited about the learning environment and learning experience.

 Rapid authoring gaming templates